Väinö Linna: Biography

 Early on, the reception of the book was harsh.
 In Finland's biggest newspaper, Helsingin Sanomat, the critic Toini Havu argued in her review that Linna did not present his characters in a grand historical and ethical context, which she thought was crucial.
 Also modernists treated The Unknown Soldier with contempt.
 At the time Tuomas Anhava referred to The Unknown Soldier as a "boy's book" because of its action-packed storyline.
 Acceptance by the general public was enough to counter the negative criticism in the end.
 The novel is now considered both a classic in Finnish literature and a part of the national legacy.

 In the mid-1950s, he moved to Hämeenkyrö and began to cultivate crops.
 In 1959, the first part of Under the North Star was released.
 The book was a success and other parts were to follow.
 The second part was published in 1960 and the final part in 1963.
 The third part of the novel was honoured with the Nordic Council's Literature Prize.
+Other accolades from this period included the Johannes Linnankoski Prize in 1958, the Aleksis Kivi Prize in 1960, and the State Prize for Literature in 1960 and 1961.
+During this time, Linna was also a member of the board of the Pirkkalaiskirjailijat, the regional authors' association, from 1957 to 1969.
 In 1964, Linna sold the farm and moved back to Tampere.
 This time he did not return to Finlayson, as he now could dedicate his life entirely to literature due to the financial success his works had earned him.
-He was given the honorary title of academician in 1980, despite the fact that he had no higher education.
+He was given the honorary title of academician in 1980, having previously received an honorary doctorate from the University of Tampere in 1965 and been made an honorary member of the Finnish Writers' Union in 1970, despite the fact that he had no higher education.

 In 1984, Väinö Linna had a stroke, which caused him to lose the ability to speak.
 Some time after that, he was diagnosed with cancer, which tired him out, leading to his death on 21 April 1992.